 Public Notice:

-In partnership with the Town of Oakville, Conservation Halton is undertaking a study to update flood hazard modelling and mapping within Kent Gardens, the QEW Corridor, Midtown Oakville Growth Area and adjacent areas.
+In partnership with the Town of Oakville, Conservation Halton (CH) is undertaking a study to update flood hazard modelling and mapping within Kent Gardens, the QEW Corridor, Midtown Oakville Growth Area and adjacent areas.
 Conservation Halton regularly reviews and updates flood hazard modelling and mapping to fulfill the requirements under the Conservation Authorities Act.

 Why Flood Hazard Mapping is Important

 Riverine flood hazards include flood plains and spills.
-A flood plain is an area of land that is flooded with water from a nearby creek or lake during large storms.
+A flood plain is an area of land that is flooded with water from a nearby creek during large storms.
 Spills occur when flood waters leave the valley and flood plain and “spill” into surrounding lands, rejoining the watercourse at a distance downstream or moving into another watershed.
-Riverine flood hazard mapping uses models to predict where riverine flooding will occur and the extent of riverine flood hazards in a given area.
+Flood hazard mapping uses models to predict where riverine flooding will occur and the extent of riverine flood hazards in a given area.
 Flood hazard mapping does not create a flooding hazard — it shows where the hazard already exists.

-Spill Flood Hazard Policy Review & Update
+Spill Flood Hazard Policy Review: Background

-In March 2022, CH shared a discussion paper as the initial stage of the spill policy review and update process to provide the public and stakeholders with background information on spills and to engage on the policy approaches that CH could take to deal with development in spills.
-In November 2022, CH’s Board endorsed the Spills Flood Hazard Policy Directions Report, which includes an overview of the feedback received on the discussion paper and staff’s recommended policy approach/direction for managing risk associated with development in spill flood hazards along with supporting rationale.
+In March 2022, CH shared a discussion paper as the initial stage of the spill policy review and update process to provide the public and stakeholders with background information and to engage on the policy approaches that CH could take to deal with development in spills.

 In September 2024, CH’s Board endorsed proposed draft spill flood hazard policies and a supporting technical companion document for public engagement.
 The draft policies and technical companion document were created following the directions previously endorsed by the CH Board and are based on a risk-based approach to guide development activities within spill flood hazards.
 For more information about our policies and the supporting rationale please refer to the staff report (page 38).